-We are currently developing a solution to enable Athena wearers to get immediate help from 911.
-More updates on this functionality will be available by the Summer of 2017.
-Once that feature is available, you’ll be able to access it directly from your existing Athena.
-In other words, you will not have to return your Athena in order to incorporate this functionality.
+We have identified a way for Athena to alert authorities and are currently working on implementation.
+More updates on this functionality and pricing will be available in the coming months.
+Once this feature is available, you’ll be able to access it directly from your existing Athena via an update through our mobile app.
+In other words, you won't not have to return your Athena in order to incorporate this functionality.

 Athena is not waterproof and should never be submerged in water (or any other liquid).
 However, we designed Athena to be able to withstand small splashes or dashes of water.
 Going for a run?
 Wear your Athena.
 Taking a shower?
 Don’t.

 - Media/photos: Your avatar is required to help identify you as the user and to distinguish your contacts from one another.
 It also requests access to your camera temporarily so that if you do not want to use a photo from your library, you can take a picture of yourself right then and there.

 - Contacts: We request access to your contact list to easily allow you to select the emergency contacts you want to be added to the ROAR app.
 Note: We never modify your contacts’ names or numbers.

 - Bluetooth: This is what connects Athena to your smartphone and the ROAR app.
 Without the Bluetooth connectivity, the Athena device would not be able to function and send messages to your contacts when triggered.
 Note: We do not alter any of your other permissions.